Professional Services that Support Communication Development

 About Boys Town National Research Hospital

 Since the opening of Boys Town National Research Hospital in Omaha, Nebraska in 1977, the hospital has been internationally recognized as a leader in clinical and research programs focusing on childhood deafness, and related communication disorders.
-The Center for Childhood Deafness (CCD) at Boys Town Hospital provides services for children and adults with hearing loss and their families, federally funded research programs, and state of the art technologies to support outreach/dissemination efforts including DVD and website development, distance education, continuing education opportunities for professionals and families, and outreach services for educational agencies.
+The Center for Childhood Deafness, Language and Learning (CCDLL) at Boys Town Hospital provides services for children and adults with hearing loss and their families, federally funded research programs, and state of the art technologies to support outreach/dissemination efforts including DVD and website development, distance education, continuing education opportunities for professionals and families, and outreach services for educational agencies.

 Cole, E. & Flexer, C. (2011) Children with Hearing Loss: Developing Listening and Talking, Birth to Six.
 San Diego, CA: Plural Publishing, Inc.

 Erber, N. (1982).
 Auditory Training.
 Washington D.C.: AG Bell Publications.